 “Go and take a look,” said Terry, mysteriously.
 “Tell me what you think.”

-So I headed downstairs to our little half-bath (or ‘The Powder Room’, as I like to call it.
+So I headed downstairs to our little downstairs toilet (or ‘The Powder Room’, as I like to call it.
 It’s never really caught on…), opened the door, and sure enough, the sink was full of some weird brown stuff, which appeared to have been poured down it not long before.

-This bathroom is, as I said, a half-bath – i.e. it just has a toilet and sink in it, so it’s used mostly by visitors to the house, and by us only if we’re on that floor, so the appearance of the mystery brown gunge was even MORE puzzling than you might think.
+This “bathroom” is the smallest one in the house – it just has a toilet and sink in it, so it’s used mostly by visitors to the house, and by us only if we’re on that floor, so the appearance of the mystery brown gunge was even MORE puzzling than you might think.
 Almost as puzzling as the appearance of that damn gnome, actually.
 (And no, we still don’t know whodunnit…)

 “Do you see what I mean?” said Terry, appearing behind me, as I stood gazing at the mess.
 “Do you know what it is?”

 “No,” I replied.
 “But I’m more worried about all the water on the floor, to be honest…”

 I stepped back to let him see, and yup, the bathroom floor was absolutely covered in water – water which had crept under the bathroom door, and out into the hall, warping the floor there.
 That was the least of our worries, however, considering we now had a bathroom full of water, and a sink full of… “What even IS that?”
 I asked, taking a closer look.